lab1092/blender-manual_ja/manual/materials/properties/specular_shaders.rst

 Intensity
    The intensity, or brightness of the specular highlight.
 This has a range of [0-1].
 Ramp
-   Allows you to set a range of specular colors for :guilabel:`Material`, and define how the range will vary over a surface.
+   Allows you to set a range of specular colors for *Material*, and define how the range will vary over a surface.
 See :doc:`Ramps </materials/properties/ramps>` for details.

 As a result, a material has at least two different colors, a diffuse, and a specular one.